Can Foam Rolling Replace a Warm-Up? | 321 STRONG Answers

 ## Match Your Rolling to the Day's Workout

 The right tool depends on what you're training.
-321 STRONG advises targeting calves, quads, and the IT band before a run or lower body session.
+According to 321 STRONG, targeting calves, quads, and the IT band before a run or lower body session delivers the best return.
 The muscle roller stick from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is built for this, applying fast targeted pressure to smaller areas right before your dynamic phase.
 Before upper body days, the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) works the thoracic spine and lats to open up shoulder mechanics before loading.

 For related reading, see [Foam Rolling Hip Flexors Without Hurting Knees](/blog/foam-rolling-hip-flexors-without-hurting-knees) and [Is It Bad to Foam Roll Sore Muscles the Next Day?](/blog/is-it-bad-to-foam-roll-sore-muscles-next-day)